 Ends 25 April 2023 • nights

 An Industrial Revolution Tour for Seniors | Exploring Britain's history through its canals and railways

-This small group tour uncovers British through the canals and railways of the .
-Learn how the brought significant and lasting change to Britain.
+This small group tour uncovers British history through the canals and railways of the Industrial Revolution.
+Learn how the Industrial Revolution brought significant and lasting change to Britain.
 Discover how engineers overcame geographical obstacles using viaducts, bridges, aqueducts, tunnels, and locks.
 Witness first hand the groundbreaking technology and the many impressive structures that transformed Britain's economy, some now restored for recreational purposes.
-However, our tour program is not only a study of the physical impact such a fundamental change made to world .
-Led by local guides selected for their expertise, we also provide the opportunity to examine and discuss the resulting upheaval.
+However, our tour program is not only a study of the physical impact such a fundamental change made to world history.
+Led by local guides selected for their expertise, we also provide the opportunity to examine and discuss the resulting social upheaval.

-Packed to the brim with history, culture, and striking scenery, and have a lot to offer the traveller.
-Our of the are perfect for the mature or senior traveller who wants to and as part of an intimate with an expert local guide.
-The Industrial revolution tour, you can the must-see sights, while nonetheless offering experiences that venture off the beaten path on Odyssey Travellers collection of small group British tours.
+Packed to the brim with history, culture, and striking scenery, Great Britain and Ireland have a lot to offer the traveller.
+Our small group tour of the British isles are perfect for the mature or senior traveller who wants to explore the history of Britain and Ireland as part of an intimate guided tour with an expert local guide.
+The Industrial revolution tour, you can explore the must-see sights, while nonetheless offering experiences that venture off the beaten path on Odyssey Travellers collection of small group British tours.